-Under the Registration Rights Agreement, the Fortress Entities, for so long as the Management Agreement is in effect, a year has not elapsed from the execution of the Registration Rights Agreement or the Fortress Entities directly or indirectly beneficially own an amount of our common stock (whether owned are subsequently acquired, or may be acquired pursuant to a right to conversion or exercise) equal to or greater than 1% of our common stock issued and outstanding immediately after the consummation of the spin-off transaction (a "Registrable Amount"), may exercise "demand" registration rights that allow the Fortress Entities, at any time after 180 days following the consummation of this spin-off transaction, to request that we register under the Securities Act an amount equal to or greater than a Registrable Amount.
+Under the Registration Rights Agreement, our Manager and its respective affiliates (together with permitted transferees, the "Fortress Entities"), for so long as the Management Agreement is in effect, a year has not elapsed from the execution of the Registration Rights Agreement or the Fortress Entities directly or indirectly beneficially own an amount of our common stock (whether owned are subsequently acquired, or may be acquired pursuant to a right to conversion or exercise) equal to or greater than 1% of our common stock issued and outstanding immediately after the consummation of the spin-off transaction (a "Registrable Amount"), may exercise "demand" registration rights that allow the Fortress Entities, at any time after 180 days following the consummation of this spin-off transaction, to request that we register under the Securities Act an amount equal to or greater than a Registrable Amount.
 The Fortress Entities are entitled to unlimited demand registrations so long as such persons, together, beneficially own a Registrable Amount.
 We are not obligated to grant a request for a demand registration within one month of any other demand registration.